Me: It’s Kinda, actually.

 The Doctor: Now come on, Tegan, you must tell me.

-Sue: (as Tegan) OK, I got all sexy on his ass!
+Sue: (As Tegan) Okay, I got all sexy on his ass!
 Happy, now?

 Adric gets into the TSS machine and he blasts Aris.